MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-company-data-without-managing-devices.md

 The rest of this solution is divided into the following sections that show you how to protect Office 365 company data with Intune:

-- **Protect app data with Intune mobile application protection policies**.
+- **Protect app data with Intune mobile app protection policies**.
 This section describes how to create and deploy Microsoft Intune application protection policies to provide data loss prevention capabilities (like copy/paste/save as/PIN/encryption/selective wipe/etc.) to users of unmanaged mobile devices.

-- **Allow only mobile apps that support Intune MAM policies to access Office 365 services**.
+- **Allow only mobile apps that support app protection policies to access Office 365 services**.
 In this section you learn how create a policy that allows only mobile apps that support Intune MAM policies to access O365 services like Exchange Online.

-## Protect app data with Intune mobile application protection policies
+## Protect app data with Intune mobile app protection policies

 When protecting app data on unmanaged devices, you don’t deploy apps like you would with managed devices.
 Instead, users download Office 365 apps from the public app store on their personal iOS or Android devices and then log in with their work accounts just like usual.